Kurayim/DSP_STM32F4/SpectralSubtraction/README.md

 The above formula determines how many overlapping frames can be extracted from the noise portion of the signal.
 Finally, the variable IndexFrame is used as a counter to track the total number of frames available for reading and processing from the noise segment.

+<br></br>

+## Estimation of the Average Noise Spectrum
+In this part of the code, the goal is to read environmental noise data from the SD card and compute the average noise spectrum by performing multiple Fast Fourier Transforms (FFT) on consecutive overlapping frames.

 ```c
 ResultWave = WAVFIL_Start_Read( "Record_8.wav");